Dodger Savage: Departure and return

+On 27 October 2024, it was announced that Mac would return to the show and had already began filming his return scenes due to air in January.

 Storylines

 Dodger and his family are evicted from their home.
 Dodger decides to take residence in the McQueen family's home while they are selling themselves on the street.
 Myra McQueen (Nicole Barber-Lane) returns and demands the family leave straight away.
 Myra changes her mind upon meeting Dirk and allows the family to stay.
 Dodger takes Myra's pet lamb to be slaughtered, planning to sell the meat for money.
 Afterwards Dodger is told the meat can't be sold and stages a barbecue.
 After eating some of the meat Myra discovers its origins and makes the family leave.
 Dodger begins living in a caravan along with his family.

 Dodger and Texas Longford (Bianca Hendrickse-Spendlove) begin casually dating; Texas attempts to make the relationship more exclusive.
 This leads Dodger to refusing, stating it is easier if the relationship remains open.
 Dodger assists in setting Will and Theresa McQueen (Jorgie Porter) up on a date.
 Dodger gives Amy Barnes (Ashley Slanina-Davies) driving lessons in order to help her get a job.
 An engaged Amy becomes attracted to Dodger and sexual tension leads to the pair sleeping together.
 Amy's fiancé Lee Hunter (Alex Carter) later discovers Amy's affair with Dodger and attempts to fight with Dodger.
 Texas and Mandy Richardson (Sarah Jayne Dunn) enlist Dodger in helping to scam money from Cindy Cunningham (Stephanie Waring).
 Dodger helps Theresa uncover Ethan Scott's (Craig Vye) cheating.
 Will becomes angry at Dodger when he sells Barney Harper-McBride (Tom Scurr) a tablet computer which doesn't work.
 Will tells Dodger to stop embarrassing him by selling bad merchandise.
 Dodger reveals to Will that he has sacrificed the opportunity to carry on with his education so that he could get a job and support his family.

 Dodger and Scott Sabeka (Calvin Denba) make a bet to see who can have sex with Texas first.
 Dodger's cousin Dennis Savage (Joe Tracini) arrives in the village and moves in with Dodger and his family.
 Dodger convinces Texas to allow Dennis to move in with her.
 Dodger is introduced to Texas's friend, Jodie Wilde (Montana Manning).
 Jodie takes a liking to Dodger but is warned by Texas that Dodger is only interested in one night stands which Jodie says she is also interested in, to which Jodie and Dodger sleep together in his caravan.
 Dodger convinces Dennis to take a job opportunity in Mumbai despite Dennis' worries.
 When Texas and Jodie begin a relationship Dodger is jealous.